xyphro/UsbGpib/README.md

 # Buy it or build it

-Tired of tinkering?
+* Tired of tinkering?
 Want to skip the hassle and get straight to using your GPIB setup?
+* You’d rather spend your time using your instruments instead of assembling hardware?

+Skip the soldering iron and jump straight into your GPIB workflow!

+You’ve got two solid options to get a ready‑to‑run UsbGpib adapter.

+## &#x1f1fa;&#x1f1f8; - United States
+* If you're in the US, you can order the UsbGpibV2 directly from DigiKey US with fast domestic shipping.
+No long waits, no customs paperwork, no surprises - just quick delivery and a smooth experience: <br> &#x1F449; <a href="https://www.digikey.com/en/products/detail/binho-llc/GpibUsb-V2/28716413?s=N4IgTCBcDaIB4E8AOALATgexAXQL5A" target="_blank"> https://www.digikey.com/en/products/detail/binho-llc/GpibUsb-V2/28716413?s=N4IgTCBcDaIB4E8AOALATgexAXQL5A</a>

+## &#x1F30E; - Worldwide
 * I’ve teamed up with Elecrow to bring you ready-to-roll GPIB-USB converters – perfect for those who want results, not a weekend project.
 * These adapters come fully assembled, programmed, housed, tested, and ready to go.
 No fuss.
 No build.
 Just plug it in and start working.
 * The Adapters match 100% the V2 version described in this repository.

-**Grab yours now:** <a href="https://www.elecrow.com/xyphrolabs-gpibusb.html" target="_blank">https://www.elecrow.com/xyphrolabs-gpibusb.html</a>
+* &#x1F449; <a href="https://www.elecrow.com/xyphrolabs-gpibusb.html" target="_blank">https://www.elecrow.com/xyphrolabs-gpibusb.html</a>

 Let the data flow begin!